small-tech/site.js/README.md

 The code within your JavaScript routes is executed on the server.
 Exercise the same caution as you would when creating any Node.js app (sanitise input, etc.)

-### Intended usage

-You shouldn’t use this functionality to create your latest amazing web app.
-For that, include Site.js as a node module in your project and extend it that way.
-This is to add tiny bits of dynamic functionality.
-There is currently only support for `GET` routes.
-Again, if you need custom modules, extend Site.js using Node.js.

 ## API

+You can also include Site.js as a Node module into your Node project.
+This section details the API you can use if you do that.

 Site.js’s `createServer` method behaves like the built-in _https_ module’s `createServer` function.
 Anywhere you use `require('https').createServer`, you can simply replace it with: